 Even though this created View is strictly for users that are members of the Linux Admins user group, and you are currently logged in as an administrator that is not a member, the View is still visible.
-An Uptime Infrastructure Monitor administrator, who has the superadmin user role, is still able to view everything.
+An up.time administrator, who has the superadmin user role, will still be able to view everything.